John Quincy Adams: Treaty of Ghent and minister to Britain

 Adams had long feared that the United States would enter a war it could not win against Britain, and by early 1812, he saw such a war as inevitable due to the continued British interference with American shipping, which included impressing alleged Royal Navy deserters from US merchantmen.
 In mid-1812, the United States declared war against Britain, beginning the War of 1812.
 Tsar Alexander attempted to mediate the conflict between Britain and the United States, and President Madison appointed Adams, Secretary of the Treasury Albert Gallatin, and Federalist Senator James A. Bayard to a delegation charged with negotiating an end to the war.
 Gallatin and Bayard arrived in St. Petersburg in July 1813, but the British declined Tsar Alexander's offer of mediation.
 Hoping to start negotiations at another venue, Adams left Russia in April 1814.
 Negotiations finally began in mid-1814 in Ghent, where Adams, Gallatin, and Bayard were joined by two additional American delegates, Jonathan Russell and former Speaker of the House Henry Clay.
 Adams, the nominal head of the delegation, got along well with Gallatin, Bayard, and Russell, but he occasionally clashed with Clay.

 During the initial stages of negotiation, the British delegation pushed for the creation of an Indian barrier state near the Great Lakes.
 As this was designed to prevent the westward expansion of US colonizers, the American delegation unanimously rejected this offer, and their negotiating position was bolstered by the US victory at the Battle of Plattsburgh.
 By November 1814, the Liverpool ministry decided to seek an end to hostilities with the U.S. on the basis of status quo ante bellum.
 Even though this meant the issue of impressment would not be resolved, Adams and his fellow commissioners had hoped for similar terms.
 The treaty was signed on December 24, 1814.
 The United States did not gain any concessions from the treaty but could boast that it had survived a war against the strongest power in the world.
 Following the signing of the treaty, Adams traveled to Paris, where he witnessed first-hand the Hundred Days of Napoleon's restoration.

-In May 1815, Adams learned that President Madison had appointed him as the U.S. ambassador to Britain.
+In May 1815, Adams learned that President Madison had appointed him as the U.S. minister to the United Kingdom.
 With the aid of Clay and Gallatin, Adams negotiated a limited trade agreement with Britain.
-Following the conclusion of the trade agreement, much of Adams's time as ambassador was spent helping stranded American sailors and prisoners of war.
+Following the conclusion of the trade agreement, much of Adams's time in London was spent helping stranded American sailors and prisoners of war.
 In pursuit of national unity, newly elected president James Monroe decided a Northerner would be optimal for the position of Secretary of State, and he chose the respected and experienced Adams for the role.
 Having spent several years in Europe, Adams returned to the United States in August 1817.